StackGuardian/stackguardian-migrator/README.md

 terraform apply -auto-approve -var-file=exporter.tfvars
 ```

 A new `out` folder should have been created.
-The `data.json` files contains the mapping of your vendor resources to the equivalent Spacelift resources, and the `state-files` folder contains the files for the Terraform state of your stacks, if the state export was enabled.
+The `data.json` files contains the mapping of your resources equivalent to StackGuardian, and the `state-files` folder contains the files for the Terraform state of your workspace, if the state export was enabled.